mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 ##And?
 Why should I care about it?

-Actually, this is pretty neat, because you can easily set up a project with a whole structure, without having to copy your own code or from others.
+Actually, this is pretty neat, because you can easily set up a solution with a whole structure, without having to copy your own code or from "Google".

 <p style="text-align:center;">
 <img alt="Copy ain't funny" src="{{ site.url }}/images/Copying_test-331x285.jpg"/>
 </p>
-There fore, it increases your productivity and, if use it the right way, software quality, by adding tools that by yourself wouldn't be able to set in a proper time.
+Therefore, it increases your productivity and, if use it the right way, software quality, by adding and configure tools that you would may leave behind, because they "delay" your "progress".

 <p style="text-align:center;">
 	<video style="width: 275px;" alt="Ain't got time for that" src="{{ site.url }}/images/aintgottimeforthat.webm" autoplay="autoplay" loop="loop">